-BIOL 207 or 212 Wildlife Behavior in East Africa (3 or 4, F) Ethology of East African wildlife including the principles of feeding and social behavior, mate selection, migration and communication.
+BIOL 207 or 212 Wildlife Behavior in East Africa

+Ethology of East African wildlife including the principles of feeding and social behavior, mate selection, migration and communication.
 Lectures and two weeks of field observations at the Tanzania Field Station.
 Daily field notes in a journal are required.
 Only BIOL 212 may be used for major credit.
 Additional work will be required.

+BIOL 211 The Ecology of Alaska

+(3 or 4, Summer 03)

-BIOL 211 The Ecology of Alaska (2, 3, Summer 01) Study of Alaskan ecology through field experiences to Anchorage, Denali National Park, State Museum at Fairbanks, Tetlin Wildlife Refuge, Valdez, Kenai Fjords National Park, and Homer.
+Study of Alaskan ecology through field experiences to Anchorage, Denali National Park, State Museum at Fairbanks, Tetlin Wildlife Refuge, Valdez, Kenai Fjords National Park, and Homer.
 Research paper on Alaska ecology and a daily journal required.
-Est. fee above tuition \$1200.
+Est. fee above tuition \$1500.
+Prerequisite: BIOL 152.